OsasAzamegbe/Landing-Page-Tester/README.md

 # Landing-Page-Tester
-This is a mocroservice that manages landing pages
+This is a microservice that manages landing pages

 FEATURES INCLUDED
 * Adding a landing page